ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 # Single Sign-on with OpenID Connect

-You may configure SystemLink to use [OpenID Connect](https://openid.net) for user authorization.
-This enables SystemLink to leverage corporate single sign-on (SSO) and the additional security benefits it provides such as streamlined login and limiting the proliferation of user credentials.
-This also enables SystemLink to utilize a common identity for users across multiple applications.
-OpenID Connect can be used in conjunction with or as a replacement for LDAP, Active Directory, and local Windows accounts for authentication.
+You can configure SystemLink to use OpenID Connect to authorize users.
+This enables SystemLink to use a common identity for users across multiple applications.
+This also means SystemLink leverages corporate single sign-on (SSO) and all its security benefits, such as streamlined login and limiting user credential proliferation.
+You can use OpenID Connect alongside or as a replacement for LDAP, Active Directory, and local Windows accounts for authentication.

 ## Assumptions and Prerequisites

 - A server running SystemLink 2020R4 or greater.
-Please see [Installing and Configuring SystemLink Server and Clients](https://www.ni.com/documentation/en/systemlink/latest/setup/configuring-systemlink-server-clients/) for the basics of setting up a SystemLink server.
+Please see [Installing and Configuring SystemLink Server and Clients](https://www.ni.com/documentation/en/systemlink/latest/setup/configuring-systemlink-server-clients/) for the basics of setting up a SystemLink server

-- A DNS name for the SystemLink server.
+- A DNS name for the SystemLink server

-- SystemLink login with the **Server Administrator** role.
+- SystemLink login with the **Server Administrator** role

-- Administrator desktop access to the SystemLink server.
+- Administrator desktop access to the SystemLink server

-- An OpenID Connect Provider server such as [PingFederate](https://www.pingidentity.com/en/software/pingfederate.html), [Azure ADFS](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/deployment/how-to-connect-fed-azure-adfs), [Okta](https://www.okta.com/openid-connect/), or another [certified provider](https://openid.net/certification/) that has been fully setup and configured for OpenID Connect authentication.
+- An OpenID Connect Provider server such as [PingFederate](https://www.pingidentity.com/en/software/pingfederate.html), [Azure ADFS](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/deployment/how-to-connect-fed-azure-adfs), [Okta](https://www.okta.com/openid-connect/), or another [certified provider](https://openid.net/certification/) that has been fully setup and configured for OpenID Connect authentication

-    - If you have not yet setup your provider please consult the vendor documentation for setup and configuration.

 ## Enabling OpenID Connect in SystemLink